MadBomber/kbs/docs/guides/dsl.md

   priority 10  # Optional, default: 0

   # Conditions (one or more)
-  on :fact_type, attribute: value, other: :?variable on :another_type, field: predicate
+  on :fact_type, attribute: value, other: :variable? on :another_type, field: predicate

   # Action